-All shows must contain at least two-thirds (3) original material as aired during the eligibility period, unless the previously-produced material has been given substantial, unique, and creative treatment that, in the opinion of NATAS, results in an original program.
+All shows must contain at least two-thirds (%) original material as aired during the eligibility period, unless the previously-produced material has been given substantial, unique, and creative treatment that, in the opinion of NATAS, results in an original program.
 Content must be entered in the format of its first method of transmission.
+Further, individual craft categories may apply additional content originality requirements as may be specified in the respective competition Call for Entries.